capital-G/supercollider-wiki/Installing-SuperCollider-from-source-on-Ubuntu.md

 * libjack-dev
 * libjack-jackd2-dev

 SuperCollider requires Jack, and which of these packages you use depends on whether you are (or will be) using Jack 1 or Jack 2.
-If you use qjackctl as your Jack GUI, then you will be using Jack 2.
+If you use qjackctl as your Jack GUI, then you will be using Jac 2.

+You can run the following terminal command to find out which you have installed (if any).
+The command simulates an actual installation:

+    apt-get -s install jackd1 jackd2

 ### Getting the source code for SuperCollider
 Clone the git repository: